YOUR COMPANY SPENT MUCH ENERGY AND MUCH MONEY ON TECHNOLOGY

 EXPERTISE, IMPROVING ACCURACY, AND DESIGNING DASHBOARDS

-WHEN THE PILOT IS FINALLY RUNNING, BOTH THE RETAILER AND YOU ARE BUFFED ON HOW TO MAKE THE DATA MORE ‘ACTIONABLE’
+WHEN THE PILOT IS FINALLY RUNNING, TOGETHER YOU AND THE RETAILER ARE BUFFED ON HOW TO MAKE THE DATA MORE ‘ACTIONABLE’

 I’ll be first to admit that retailers are a difficult bunch to crack